TEMPLE B'NAI ISRAEL

 Congregants are of diverse ages, from young families to households with teens and college students, from singles and couples to senior citizens.
 Currently we have about 100 members.
 Because individual congregants’ affiliations reach from Reform to Conservative to Traditional, we often provide more than one service to help meet their spiritual needs.

 Services are held for all holidays.
 Shabbat services are offered every Friday evening and Saturday morning.
 We provide a traditional service every Saturday morning.
 Shabbat Chaverim’s Reform service is held monthly, led by Rabbinic Aide, Cindy Michelassi.
-Our prayer books provide full transliteration and the readings are in English.
-All Friday night services are also egalitarian.
+Both of our prayerbooks, the Conservative Siddur Lev Shalem used on Friday nights and Saturday mornings as well as the Reform Mishkan T'filah, used at the Chaverim service, have a full English translation, many passages transliterated in English letters, and side notes.

 Throughout the year, we offer a wide variety of family and adult learning opportunities as well as social experiences.
 From holiday celebrations, Hebrew classes, Bar Mitzvah training, speaker events, Friday night dinners, social events, movie night, Shabbat on the Road, and our annual community seder.
 You'll always find something enriching to do on our busy monthly calendar.